whitestone-no/Cambion/README.md

 # Cambion
-Cambion is a lightweight distributed application framework with multiple and pluggable backends, providing a set of convenience functions for event handling.
+Cambion is a lightweight distributed application framework with multiple and pluggable transports and serializers, providing a set of convenience functions for event handling.
 This not only covers regular asynchronous events, but can also call methods on a subscriber synchronously and get data back.

-It is an indirect fork of [Succubus](https://github.com/COCPORN/succubus)

 ## Installation